-Her crowd all hung out at her health food café in the World’s End, “The Flying Dragon”, and later moved down to Cornwall to live in Gypsy caravans on the Estate of Lord Eliot.
-The caravans were spread around a broken down old house on the grounds of Eliot Castle, in Cornwall, not far from where I now live.
-We stayed there for a bit with them.
+Her crowd all hung out at her health food café in the World’s End, “The Flying Dragon”, and later moved down to Cornwall to live in Gipsy caravans on the Estate of Lord Eliot.
+The caravans were spread around a broken down old house on the grounds of Elliot Castle, in Cornwall, not far from where I now live.
+We lived there for a bit with them.
 They baked good smelling bread and did little more than live simply off the earth and, I guess, contemplate nature until they got bored and moved on.

 George Harrison was a good friend of mum’s.
 They were not that dissimilar in nature: slightly introvert, poetic and seekers, spiritually speaking.

-When George came to visit our home in Pimlico, I was woken in the middle of the night by a pinch from our nanny Mo.
-Mo was in a state of some panic and told me I had to go downstairs and interrupt the grown ups, who were playing records and smoking their ‘funny cigarettes’ in the front room.
+When George came to visit our home in Pimlico, I was woken in the middle of the night by a pinch from Mo, our 19 year old nanny from Aberdeen.
+She was in a state of some panic and told me I had to go downstairs and interrupt the grown ups, who were playing records and smoking their ‘funny cigarettes’ in the front room.
 As I rubbed my eyes, she frantically related that there was a Beatle in the house, George Harrison, and she needed an excuse to meet him.
-Strange music was coming from the living room.
 I was to go down and tell mum I’d had a nightmare, she would follow and whisk me away from the adults – thus saving the day – not before locking eyes with George.

 In the clip below George talks about drugs, heroin in particular.
-At some point both mum and dad would become addicted.
-Knowing what I know now, I suspect psychological as well as undiagnosed mental health issues had a lot to do with those addictions.
+At some point both mum and dad would become addicted, although knowing what I know now, I suspect psychological as well as undiagnosed mental health issues had a lot to do with those addictions.